ClintonCoder/WebTools/README.md

 - <b>Android, MacOS</b>

-*For captures of the site and API documentation, please visit the file in this repository.
+*For captures of the site and API documentation, please visit the img files in this repository.
 <!--
  ```diff
 - text in red